MahBadran93/ROS_Project/README.md

      <br>

-    - **map:** amcl subscribes to map topic to get the map data (OGM), to used it for localization.
+    - **map:** amcl subscribes to map topic to get the map data (OGM), to use it for localization.
     - **scan:** To have the updated scan readings.
     - **tf:** Transform topic which is necessary to provide the relationship between different reference frames.
 For example, translate from the base_laser (reference frame of the laser) coordinate frame to base_link(reference frame for the center of the robot) coordinate frame.
     - **amcl_pose:** amcl node publishes the position of the robot in the environment to the amcl_pose topic.
-    - **particlecloud:** amcl publishes the particle cloud of arrows created by the system to measure the uncertainty of the robot current position. see the figure below (red arrows displayed using Rviz,add **PoseArray** display which subscribe to **PointCloud** topic). <br>
+    - **particlecloud:** amcl publishes the particle cloud of arrows created by the system to measure the uncertainty of the robot current position.
+See the figure below (red arrows displayed using Rviz by adding the **PoseArray** display which subscribes to **PointCloud** topic). <br>
 - To launch amcl and start the localization process, we create a launch file which includes:

     - Launch TurtleBot3 applications: <br> ```<include file="$(find turtlebot3_bringup)/launch/turtlebot3_remote.launch" />```